trace4cats/trace4cats/docs/sampling.md

     - This sampler only applies to root spans, subsequent spans will look up decisions for the trace against the decision store
     - *Note that the greater number of names, the more performance of the [collector] may be negatively impacted*
+  - A [rate sampler](#rate), which ensures the number of spans passing through the [collector] doesn't exceed a defined rate
+    - Take care ensure that the configuration does not conflict with batching config
   - A local cache decision store with
     - TTL per trace of 10 minutes
     - Maximum number of trace sample decision entries of 500000